davatron5000/htmlwithsuperpowers/docs/get-started/elements.md

 The `template` element is for creating "special" content fragments for reuse later in the application.
 By default, you won't see the contents of templates rendered in the page.
-Templates are often used to define the Shadow Tree for a component.
+Templates are often used to define the Shadow tree for a component.

 ```html
 <template>